CharlesIXofFrance/terrarium/docs/DEVELOPMENT_GUIDELINES.md

 -- Core tables
-profiles          -- User profiles with role information communities       -- Community information community_members -- User-community relationships community_admins  -- Community administrator assignments
+profiles          -- User profiles with role information communities       -- Community information community_owners  -- Community owner assignments

 -- Row-Level Security (RLS)
-- App admins: Full access to all tables
+- Platform owners: Full access to all tables
-- Community admins:
+- Community owners:
   * Read access to all profiles
-  * Write access to community members' profiles
+  * Write access to community owners' profiles
   * Full access to their communities
 - Members:
   * Read access to all profiles